As climate warms, a China planner advocates “sponge cities”

 In China, one demonstration park is located in the northeast corner of the city of Nanchang, southern China.
 In mid October, engineers were putting finishing touches on a lush, picturesque 126-acre park designed to cushion the impact of both floods and droughts.

 Formerly a coal ash dump site, the “Fish Tail” sponge park is built in a low-lying section of the city and intended to regulate water for surrounding neighborhoods and business districts.
 The fly ash, a byproduct of coal combustion, was mixed with soil to create mini-islands in the lake that allow water to permeate.
 Fang said the mixture, held in place by plant roots, prevents the ash from flowing into the water.
-Whether it prevents the release of toxic elements in the ash is an open question.

 During dry periods, the water could be withdrawn, purified and used for plant irrigation.